The Russian city of Kaliningrad lies about 30 kilometers north of Poland, where the Pregolya River meets the Baltic Sea.

-How many bridge permutations would we need to check in order to be sure that there is no way to walk the seven bridges of Königsberg exactly once?
+Using this approach, how many bridge permutations would we need to check to be sure that there is no way to walk the seven bridges of Königsberg exactly once each?

 Imagine that a computer can check different permutations of bridges every second.
 (That would mean that it only takes a second to check all the permutations of bridges in Königsberg.)

 A study of Pittsburgh, Pennsylvania determined that the city had bridges.

 If we use the same approach to see whether all the bridges in Pittsburgh can be crossed once without leaving any roadways, how long would that take?

 It isn't too hard to figure out if any specific sequence of bridges represents a valid way through Königsberg.
 We can therefore solve the puzzle of the bridges of Königsberg by listing all the permutations of bridges and checking whether each combination works.